karndivyanshudev/ELSA/README.md

 ## How to Use

-1. Open `index.html` in Chrome, Firefox, or Edge
+1. Open `index.html` in Chrome, Firefox, or Edge, or directly visit https://studywithelsa.netlify.app/ , https://karndivyanshudev.github.io/ELSA/
 2. Create your profile
 3. Add your Goals and Subjects
 4. Start studying!